 While the turkey is generally served as the main dish for a Thanksgiving dinner, goose, and duck, and ham, are now sometimes served in place of the Thanksgiving turkey.
 Some other alternative recipes for a Thanksgiving dinner include the Chinese recipe for goose that could be used on the similarly-sized American bird.
 Vegetarians or vegan's usually have tofurkey, a tofu-based dish.

 "Thanksgiving dinners take eighteen hours to prepare.
-They are consumed in twelve minutes.
-Football Half-times take twelve minutes.
+They are consumed in twenty minutes.
+Football Half-times take twenty minutes.
 This is not coincidence." - by Erma Bombeck

 Note: This information is provided by event sponsors as a free service to our viewers.
 Sometimes conditions require cancellations or changes of dates, times and location which are not reflected in the original schedule.
 Before planning a trip to visit one of the listed events, it is suggested that you call the event sponsor to confirm the event schedule or for additional information on the event.